 Those of us who live in the United States live in a democracy, yet a very complicated democracy.
 The Episcopal Church is conceived as a quasi-democracy too, with legislative, executive, and judicial branches.
 I grew up thinking that democracy is the best form of government.
 Now I am seeing it more clearly, and I realize that democracy creates winners and losers.
 Winners take all.
 The losers are expected to accept the decision and wait until the next vote!
 But as an attentive adult, I see people who were on the losing side, and those sides seem to change from time to time, and I worry that their voices are not heard.
 “Democracy is the worst form of government, except for all the others.”
 (Winston Churchill)

-I personally think that it’s important to take a position, but it’s just as important to be flexible, to try to view things from somebody else’s perspective, at least to the best of our ability to do so, to vote and to vote your conscience, but to do so with a spirit of understanding and empathy for others.
+I personally think that it’s important to take anethical or moral position, but it’s just as important to be flexible, to try to view things from somebody else’s perspective, at least to the best of your ability to do so, to vote and to vote your conscience, but to do so with a spirit of understanding and empathy for others.
 One of the ‘memes’ that have come out in the political arena is the idea of building walls.
-There are some really good reasons for building walls.
-Because of weather changes, places all over the low coastlands of the world are either building sea walls or making plans to build walls to keep out rising tides of the ocean.
+There are some good reasons for building walls.
+Because of weather changes, places all over the low coast lands of the world are either building sea walls or making plans to build walls to keep out rising tides of the ocean.
 In windy areas of agricultural areas hedgerows of high bushes or trees are planted as walls to keep the high winds from damaging crops.
 Livestock and poultry farmers build fences as walls to keep out coyotes, wolves, bear and mountain lions.

 May we all pursue the art of listening, “to understand in order to be understood”, and to do our best to develop empathy by walking in someone else’s shoes.